 - Use a center punch to create a depression in the metal before drilling.
 This will reduce the likelihood of the bit slipping off the material to be drilled.

-- Use a lubricant as you drill.
+- Use a lubricant while drilling.
 A drop of three-in-one oil or cutting fluid will lubricate the drill bit, making drilling easier and reducing wear and tear on the bit.

 - The friction generated by the bit drilling through the metal can cause the bit to heat up and break.
 This is especially true with larger bits.
-By drilling slower and taking breaks every few minutes to let the bit cool down, your bit will last longer.
+By drilling slower and taking breaks every few minutes to let the bit cool down, the bit can last longer.

-Whether you’re just getting into metalwork or you want to expand your drill bit set, adding metal-drilling bits to your arsenal of tools is a good investment.
-If drilling through metal is a new endeavor for you, you likely have some questions.
+Whether you’re just getting into metalwork or you want to expand that drill bit set, adding metal drilling bits to an arsenal of tools is a good investment.
+If drilling through metal is a new endeavor, there may be some questions that need answering.

-The best way to drill through thick metals is to use a drill press rather than a hand drill—a press will get you a clean, smooth hole.
-Be sure to drill slowly and use cutting fluid to lubricate the bit too.
+The best way to drill through thick metals is to use a drill press rather than a handheld drill—a press best achieves a clean, smooth hole.
+Be sure to drill slowly and use cutting fluid to lubricate the bit, too.
 Let the bit cool down every few minutes to keep it from overheating and breaking.

 Many DIYers don’t bother sharpening their bits when the cutting edges become dull and they have trouble drilling a hole, but it’s tool maintenance worth doing.
 You’ll get a longer life out of your drill bits if you sharpen their cutting edges with a bench grinder.

-It’s not a bad idea.
+It’s not a bad idea to clean drill bits after using them.
 After drilling, wipe away any residue on the bit with a soft cloth and then rub a bit of cutting fluid on it before storing it.

 Add a drop or two of lubricating oil to the bit and then grab the broken end of its shank with a pair of pliers.
 Twist counterclockwise to remove the bit.